 I am a chocolate lover and have been as long as I can remember.
-Why would I want to create a whole bean snacking cacao when the world can NEVER have too much chocolate?
+Why would I want to create a whole cocoa bean snack when the world can NEVER have too much chocolate?
 It comes down to purpose.

 Why?
-Since the 1500’s, the entire cocoa industry has been structured to grow cocoa (along the equator – the only place it will grow), ferment and dry it (aka stabilize it) for export to countries who will then create a decadent, expensive treat.
+Since the 1500’s, the entire cocoa and chocolate industry has been structured to grow cocoa (along the equator – the only place it will grow), ferment and dry it (aka stabilize it) for export to countries who will then create a decadent, expensive treat.
 Today, that treat requires tremendous expertise, capital investment and infrastructure to produce at scale, and climate control throughout the rest of the supply chain to keep the product from melting.
-If you’ve been to a cacao growing community, you know the near impossibility of this (my utmost respect goes to one of my favorite brands, Madecasse, for overcoming these challenges).
+So, it makes perfect sense that the finished, expensive product would be made as locally as possible to the end customer.
+If you’ve been to a cacao growing community, you know the near impossibility of creating and transporting a highly temperature-sensitive chocolate in a tropical climate (my utmost respect goes to fellow woman-owned business and one of my new favorite brands, Les Chocolateries Askanya, for overcoming these challenges).
 For this reason, cocoa becomes a commodity of little value in growing countries and the vast majority of profits move to chocolate producing / consuming countries.

 Enter the idea of the whole, shelled (peeled) cacao bean.
 I’ve discovered a lot of wins with this little idea: